 Varney’s in Downtown Manhattan at sunset.

-Whether you live in Manhattan, Kansas or you’re just in town to cheer on the Wildcats, Aggieville is THE place to be if you find yourself near the Kansas State campus.
+Whether you live in Manhattan, Kansas or you’re just in town to cheer on the Wildcats, Aggieville is THE place to be if you find yourself near the Kansas State campus in Manhattan.

 So how did Aggieville come to be?
 Well, here’s a little history lesson for you.
 Back in the day, Aggieville didn’t quite look like the way it does now.
 In the 1800’s, dirt roads paved the way to Kansas State University, and the town was nothing more than a few fields and some houses scattered about.
 Seeing that cars weren’t invented, yet alone even an idea, a major inconvenience to students was having to take a buggy ride downtown to the bookstore.
 It was for this reason that in 1899, a group of students opened Varney’s Book Store on Moro Street, which paved the foundation of Aggieville.